mienaikoe/ziyu/Chapters/1-1-Chapter1.md

 "It's been a moment, hasn't it," she said with a wistful tone.
 "The three of us had joined too early before we could roam across the world."

-"Last time we went somewhere was to the bay to live with the Hunnin for a week," said Kipnu.
+"Last time we went somewhere was to the bay to live with the Hunnui for a week," said Kipnu.
 "I'll never forget how bored and hot I was.
 Who's idea was that again?"
 He never missed a chance to remind me.

 "You're so ungrateful," I defended my choice, "You know we all had fun... doing..."